aspuru-guzik-group/golem/README.md

 - [ ] allow passing custom cdfs
 - [ ] add support for dealing with output uncertainty
 - [ ] expand set of uncertainty distributions available
+- [ ] allow passing DataFrame and column names as input